bezurn004/Obsi-Forge-Apedia/Moves/Suffer/_Suffer Moves.md

 ```

 When you bear the brunt of a failed action or make a concession, the suffer moves help resolve the cost.
-These moves are typically made when you must Pay the Price and face a hardship that directly impacts your well-being and readiness, or as prompted by a move or asset.
+These moves are typically made when you must [[MV_Pay the Price|Pay the Price (move)]] and face a hardship that directly impacts your well-being and readiness, or as prompted by a move or asset.

 The suffer moves are tied to a mechanical result, reducing the value of an associated resource (momentum, health, spirit, supply, a companion’s health, or a vehicle’s integrity) by an amount appropriate to the severity of the incident or nature of a foe.
 But when you apply the mechanical cost of a suffer move, don’t just move numbers around.
 Take a moment to envision the details in the fiction.
 How does the situation change?
 What happens next?